Religious Studies

 How will I be assessed?

-Students will be assessment using three assessments throughout the year, these will take place in November, March and June.
+Students will be assessment using three assessments throughout the year, these will take place in Term 2, Term 4 and Term 6.
 The assessments will cover the content students learn within the lesson and will be both knowledge and skill based.

 Students will also take part in the Master of Recall assessments which take place at the end of each term to assess the retention of new knowledge covered within the term.
 This will assess the retention of knowledge from the knowledge organisers.